In God We Trust, Inc.: The Lost Tapes

-In God We Trust, Inc.: The Lost Tapes is VHS/DVD of the Dead Kennedys' first recording session of their EP, In God We Trust Inc..
-It was released in July 2003.
+In God We Trust, Inc.: The Lost Tapes is VHS/DVD of the Dead Kennedys' first recording session of their EP, In God We Trust Inc. It was released in July 2003.
 The session was filmed in June 1981 by Joe Rees at Target Video.
-When the DKs went to master the tape it started to peel and deteriorate, so they had to record it again (that session took place in August and was used for the EP).
-The video tapes of the session were in the DK's video collection.
-This film was directed and edited by Eric S. Goodfield and was released to celebrate the 25th anniversary of Dead Kennedys EP In God We Trust, Inc. It includes live versions of all the songs except "Hyperactive Child", for which no live footage could be found.
+When the Dead Kennedys went to master the tape it started to peel and deteriorate, so they had to record it again. that session took place in August and was used for the EP.
+The video tapes of the session were in the Dead Kennedys's video collection.
+This film was directed and edited by Eric S. Goodfield and was released to celebrate the 25th anniversary of Dead Kennedys EP In God We Trust, Inc. It includes live versions of all of the songs except "Hyperactive Child", for which no live footage could be found.